ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 The name attribute is ignored.

 You can use multiple wildcards in a single pattern if needed (each `_` is independent and just means "ignore this part").
-Under the hood, all `_` in a pattern are effectively the same anonymous throwaway—none of them create variables.
+Under the hood, all `_` in a pattern are effectively the same anonymous throwaway--none of them create variables.
 This makes `_` safe to use in any number of places in the pattern.

 In summary, wildcard patterns are a convenient way to say "match anything here, and I don't intend to use it".